opendaylight/genius/docs/specs/itm-tunnel-auto-config.rst

 internally take care of creating tunnels on the bridge whose DPN-ID is passed for TEP addition.
-It is noted that TEP parameter ``of-tunnel`` would be checked if it is true, then ``of-tunnel`` flag would be set for vtep to be added under transport-zone or ``tepsNotHostedInTransportZone``.
+It is noted that TEP parameter ``of-tunnel`` would be checked if it is true, then ``of-tunnel`` flag would be set for vtep to be added under transport-zone or ``tepsInNotHostedTransportZone``.

 TEP would be added under transport zone with following conditions:

-* TEPs not configured with ``external_ids:tzname`` i.e. without transport zone will be placed under the ``default-transport-zone`` if ``def-tz-enabled`` parameter is configured to true in ``genius-itm-config.xml``.
+* TEPs not configured with ``external_ids:transport_zone`` i.e. without transport zone will be placed under the ``default-transport-zone`` if ``def-tz-enabled`` parameter is configured to true in ``genius-itm-config.xml``.
 This will fire a DTCN to transport zone yang listener and ITM tunnels gets built.
-* TEPs configured with ``external_ids:tzname`` i.e. with transport zone and if the specified transport zone exists in the ITM Config DS, then TEP will be placed under the specified transport zone.
+* TEPs configured with ``external_ids:transport_zone`` i.e. with transport zone and if the specified transport zone exists in the ITM Config DS, then TEP will be placed under the specified transport zone.
 This will fire a DTCN to transport zone yang listener and the ITM tunnels gets built.
-* TEPs configured with ``external_ids:tzname`` i.e. with transport zone and if the specified transport zone does not exist in the ITM Config DS, then TEP will be placed under the ``tepsNotHostedInTransportZone`` under ITM config DS.
+* TEPs configured with ``external_ids:transport_zone`` i.e. with transport zone and if the specified transport zone does not exist in the ITM Config DS, then TEP will be placed under the ``tepsInNotHostedTransportZone`` container under ITM Oper DS.

 TEP Movement
 ^^^^^^^^^^^^
-When transport zone which was not configured earlier, is created through REST, then it is checked whether any “orphan” TEPs already exists in the ``tepsNotHostedInTransportZone`` for the newly created transport zone, if present, then such TEPs are removed from ``tepsNotHostedInTransportZone``, and then added under the newly created transport zone in ITM config DS and then TEPs are added to the tunnel mesh of that transport zone.
+When transport zone which was not configured earlier, is created through REST, then it is checked whether any “orphan” TEPs already exists in the ``tepsInNotHostedTransportZone`` for the newly created transport zone, if present, then such TEPs are removed from ``tepsInNotHostedTransportZone`` container in Oper DS, and then added under the newly created transport zone in ITM config DS and then TEPs are added to the tunnel mesh of that transport zone.

 TEP Updation
 ^^^^^^^^^^^^
-* TEP updation for IP address is considered as TEP deletion followed by TEP addition.
+* TEP updation for IP address can be done dynamically.
+When ``other_config:local_ip`` is updated at OVS side, then such change will be notified to OVSDB plugin via OVSDB protocol, which in turn is reflected in Network topology Operational DS.
+ITM gets DTCN for Node update.
+Parsing Node update notification for ``other_config:local_ip`` parameter in old and new node can determine change in local_ip for TEP.
-  Remove existing TEP-IP ``other_config:local_ip`` and then add new TEP-IP using ``ovs-vsctl`` commands.
-TEP with old TEP-IP is deleted and then TEP with new TEP-IP gets added.
+  If it is updated, then TEP with old local_ip is deleted from transport zone and TEP with new local_ip is added into transport zone.
+This will fire a DTCN to transport zone yang listener and the ITM tunnels get updated.
 * TEP updation for transport zone can be done dynamically.
-When ``external_ids:tzname`` is updated at OVS side, then such change will be notified to OVSDB plugin via OVSDB protocol, which in turn is reflected in Network topology Operational DS.
+When ``external_ids:transport_zone`` is updated at OVS side, then such change will be notified to OVSDB plugin via OVSDB protocol, which in turn is reflected in Network topology Operational DS.
 ITM gets DTCN for Node update.
-Parsing Node update notification for ``external_ids:tzname`` parameter in old and new node can determine change in transport zone for TEP.
+Parsing Node update notification for ``external_ids:transport_zone`` parameter in old and new node can determine change in transport zone for TEP.
   If it is updated, then TEP is deleted from old transport zone and added into new transport zone.
-This will fire a DTCN to transport zone yang listener and the ITM tunnels gets updated.
+This will fire a DTCN to transport zone yang listener and the ITM tunnels get updated.

 TEP Deletion
 ^^^^^^^^^^^^
 When an ``openvswitch:other_config:local_ip`` parameter gets deleted through *ovs-vsctl* command, then network topology Operational DS gets updated via OVSB update notification.
-ITM which has registered for the network-topology DTCNs, gets notified and this deletes the TEP from Transport zone or ``tepsNotHostedInTransportZone`` stored in ITM config DS based on ``external_ids:tzname`` parameter configured for TEP.
+ITM which has registered for the network-topology DTCNs, gets notified and this deletes the TEP from Transport zone or ``tepsInNotHostedTransportZone`` stored in ITM config/Oper DS based on ``external_ids:transport_zone`` parameter configured for TEP.

-* If ``external_ids:tzname`` is configured and corresponding transport zone exists in Configuration DS, then remove TEP from transport zone.
-This will fire a DTCN to transport zone yang listener and the ITM tunnels of that TEP gets deleted.
+* If ``external_ids:transport_zone`` is configured and corresponding transport zone exists in Configuration DS, then remove TEP from transport zone.
+This will fire a DTCN to transport zone yang listener and the ITM tunnels of that TEP get deleted.
-* If ``external_ids:tzname`` is configured and corresponding transport zone does not exist in Configuration DS, then check if TEP exists in ``tepsNotHostedInTransportZone``, if present, then remove TEP from ``tepsNotHostedInTransportZone``.
+* If ``external_ids:transport_zone`` is configured and corresponding transport zone does not exist in Configuration DS, then check if TEP exists in ``tepsInNotHostedTransportZone`` container in Oper DS, if present, then remove TEP from ``tepsInNotHostedTransportZone``.
-* If ``external_ids:tzname`` is not configured, then check if TEP exists in the default transport zone in Configuration DS, if and only if ``def-tz-enabled`` parameter is configured to true in ``genius-itm-config.xml``.
+* If ``external_ids:transport_zone`` is not configured, then check if TEP exists in the default transport zone in Configuration DS, if and only if ``def-tz-enabled`` parameter is configured to true in ``genius-itm-config.xml``.
 In case, TEP is present, then remove TEP from ``default-transport-zone``.
-This will fire a DTCN to transport zone yang listener and ITM tunnels of that TEP gets deleted.
+This will fire a DTCN to transport zone yang listener and ITM tunnels of that TEP get deleted.

 Configuration impact
 ---------------------